A Clear Vision

 - $667,000 state funds to match private gifts of $2,333,000, establishing $3 million endowments

-For more information about supporting faculty members, please contact Kyle Gray, Director of Development for the Department of Allied Health Sciences, at 919.966.3352 or firstname.lastname@example.org.
+For more information about supporting faculty members, please contact Stephanie Phipps, assistant director of development for the Department of Allied Health Sciences, at 919.966.3352 or firstname.lastname@example.org.

-The University of North Carolina at Chapel Hill prides itself on performing research and service that benefit the citizens of the state and the nation.
-At AHS, we share the University's commitment.
+UNC-Chapel Hill prides itself on performing research and service that benefit the citizens of the state and the nation.
+Our department shares the University's commitment.
 Our faculty creates new knowledge through research that emphasizes practical application by health care professionals.
-In order to improve the effectiveness of our learning and research focus, AHS seeks support for the following initiatives:
+In order to improve the effectiveness of our learning and research focus, the DAHS seeks support for the following initiatives:

 Named Centers of Excellence ($1 million).
 Centers of excellence allow the Department of Allied Health Sciences to establish itself as a leader on specific topics within the field and to become a tremendous resource for our students, allied health professionals, and the public at large.
 Funding would be used to aid faculty research, sponsor major symposia, attract doctoral candidates to study specific areas of concentration, launch journals, and bring visiting professors.